Scille/parsec-cloud/docs/rfcs/old/0010-user-device-invitation-protocol-v2.md

 User/Device pub key -->
  (Device pub key in case of Device invitation)

-                           Create User certificate & send it to backend
+                           Create User certificate & send it to server
                            <-- root public key
                               (+ user private key in case of Device invitation)
 ```